bootlin/buildroot-external-st/docs/audio.md

 Get started with:

 ```
-# modprobe snd_soc_cs42l51_i2c
 # alsactl restore
 ```

-These two commands load the audio codec kernel module and the ALSA setup configuration for the soundcard.
+This command loads the ALSA setup configuration for the soundcard.
 You just need to plug you headphones to the Jack connector and play a sound.

 ```
 # aplay /usr/share/sounds/alsa/Front_Center.wav